LukaKurnjek/eurocode-calculator/README.md

 # eurocode-calculator
 Simple calculator for predefined equations written in PyQt5 and Haskell.

-For the pure Python version look at the branch python-only.
+For the pure Python version look at the branch python-single-file.
+The sources published on the page www.eurocode-calculator.com are compiled using code from this branch.

+There is also a branch python-only that shares the same code as the python-single-file branch, where the code is distributed in multiple files, but the branch is currently under maintenance.

+The versions on the other branches do not require registration and do not contain a rest-api folder.

 Program description
 -------------------